soulroll/silverstripe-bootstarter/README.md

 ```

 4. Change the var PROXY_URL = 'to your local SilverStripe development url';
-5. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the sass and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).
+5. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the scss and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).
 6. Run "gulp build" for production, this will minify scss and js.

 ## Instructions